 (16) All mice are cats.

-which is patently false, as would similar such substitutions render the rest of the examples of II.
-So how are we to capture these apparent analyticities?
+which is patently false, as would many such substitutions render the rest of the examples of II.
+(6) is a patent logical truth; its truth depends only upon the semantic values of its logical particles.
+But the truth of (7)-(10) depends upon analyticities of the further non-logical terms.
+How are we to capture these?

 (6) All doctors that specialize on eyes are doctors.

-Of course, these notions of definition, meaning and synonymy would themselves need to clarified, But this wasn't thought to be particularly urgent until Quine raised serious questions about them much later (see §3.6ff below).
+Of course, these notions of definition, meaning and synonymy would themselves need to clarified, But they were thought to be sufficiently obvious notions, whose clarification didn't seem particularly urgent until Quine raised serious questions about them much later (see §3.6ff below).

 Frege was mostly interested in formalizing arithmetic, and so considered the logical forms of a relative minority of natural language sentences in a deliberately spare formalism.
-Work on the logical (or syntactic) structure of the full range of sentences of natural language has blossomed since then, initially in the work of Russell (1905), in his famous theory of definite descriptions, where the criterion is applied to whole phrases in context, but then especially in the work of Chomsky and other “generative” linguists (see §4.3 below).
-Whether Frege's criterion of analyticity will work for the rest of II and other analyticities depends upon the details of those proposals (see, e.g., Katz 1972, Montague 1974, Hornstein 1984 and Pietroski 2005).
+Work on the logical (or syntactic) structure of the full range of sentences of natural language has blossomed since then, initially in the work of Bertrand Russell (1905), in his famous theory of definite descriptions, where the criterion is applied to whole phrases in context, but then especially in the work of Noam Chomsky and other “generative” linguists (see §4.3 below).
+Whether Frege's criterion of analyticity will work for the rest of II and other analyticities depends upon the details of those proposals (see, e.g., Katz, 1972, Montague, 1974, Hornstein, 1984, Harman, 1996, and Pietroski, 2005 and forthcoming).

 Why should philosophy be interested in what would seem to be a purely linguistic notion?
 Because, especially in the first half of the Twentieth Century, many philosophers thought it could perform crucial epistemological work, providing an account, first, of our apparently a priori knowledge of mathematics, and then—with a little help from British empiricism—of our understanding of claims about the spatio-temporal world as well.
 Indeed, “conceptual analysis” soon came to constitute the very way particularly Anglophone philosophers characterized their work.
 Many additionally thought it would perform the metaphysical work of explaining the truth and necessity of mathematics, showing not only how it is we could know about these topics independently of experience, but how they could be true in all possible worlds.
-This latter ambition was sometimes not distinguished from the former one, although it is no longer shared by most philosophers still interested in the analytic (see Devitt 1996 for discussion, and Glock 2003:ch 3 for an interesting attempt to resuscitate the metaphysical work).
+This latter ambition was sometimes not distinguished from the former one, although it is no longer shared by most philosophers still interested in the analytic (see Devitt, 1996, and Boghossian, 1999, for discussion, and Glock, 2003, ch.
+3 and G. Russell, 2008, for interesting attempts to resuscitate the metaphysical work).
 In this entry we will focus primarily on the epistemological project.

 But how could mere processes of thought issue in any knowledge about the independently existing external world?
 The belief that it could would seem to involve some kind of mysticism; and, indeed, many “naturalistic” philosophers have felt that the appeals of “Rationalist” philosophers like Plato, Descartes, Leibniz and, more recently, Katz (1988, 1990), Bealer (1987) and Bonjour (1998), to some special faculty of “rational intuition,” seem no better off than appeals to “revelation” to establish theology.